Written by Dr. Amy Beckley, PhD, Founder and Inventor of the Proov test — the first and only FDA-cleared test to confirm successful ovulation at home.

 Herbal supplements: Herbals such as red raspberry leaf, maca, and vitex have been shown to boost progesterone production.
 Always consult your doctor before taking any supplements!

-Seed cycling: Seed cycling is a natural way to promote a hormone balance that involves eating certain seeds during certain phases of your cycle.
+Seed cycling: Progesterone not rising after ovulation can be helped by seed cycling.
+Seed cycling is a natural way to promote a hormone balance that involves eating certain seeds during certain phases of your cycle.
 During the follicular phase — the first half of your cycle — pumpkin and flax seeds can promote estrogen production.
 Then after ovulation, during the luteal phase (the second half of your cycle), sunflower and sesame seeds boost progesterone production.

 Diet changes: Some foods, such as beans, spinach and broccoli, have been shown to increase progesterone production.